LambdaHack/LambdaHack/README.md

 This is an alpha release of LambdaHack, a [Haskell] [1] game engine library for [roguelike] [2] games of arbitrary theme, size and complexity, packaged together with a small example dungeon crawler.
-When completed, it will let you specify content to be procedurally generated, define the AI behaviour on top of the generic content-independent rules and compile a ready-to-play game binary, using either the supplied or a custom-made main loop.
+When completed, the engine will let you specify content to be procedurally generated, define the AI behaviour on top of the generic content-independent rules and compile a ready-to-play game binary, using either the supplied or a custom-made main loop.
 Several frontends are available